Mexico

 Investment Plans for Low Emission Rural Development in the State of Oaxaca

-This project aimed to support the actions that the Government of the State of Oaxaca has been taking to promote the transition to low-emission rural development within the framework of the National REDD+ Strategy and with a view to contributing to compliance with the Nationally Determined Contribution (NDC) and the objectives (SDGs) of the 2030 Agenda for Sustainable Development in Mexico.
+This project aimed to support actions undertaken by the Government of the State of Oaxaca to promote the transition to low-emission rural development within the framework of the National REDD+ Strategy, contributing to compliance with Mexico’s Nationally Determined Contribution (NDC) and the Sustainable Development Goals (SDGs) of the 2030 Agenda.

 Outcomes:

-• Development of pilots for productive activities: agave-mezcal, sustainable livestock, coffee and Milpa Intercalada;
+• Development of pilot projects for productive activities: agave-mezcal, sustainable livestock, coffee, and Milpa Intercalada;

-• Development of a methodology for territorial planning in the state with proposals for functional landscape and restoration models, and definition of prioritization zones to maximize impact on sustainable development objectives;
+• Development of a territorial planning methodology for the state, including proposals for functional landscape and restoration models and the definition of prioritization zones to maximize impact on sustainable development objectives;

 • Updating the State’s REDD+ Strategy with forest degradation data.